Martyn Margetson: Coaching career

 During his last season of playing football, Margetson became Cardiff's player-goalkeeping coach, before retiring at the end of the 2005–06 season and becoming the full-time goalkeeping coach.
 After Gary Speed's appointment as Wales manager, Margetson was appointed their goalkeeping coach on 15 January 2011, becoming Speed's first back room appointment.

 On 4 July 2011, Margetson quit his coaching job at Cardiff in order to join up with Sam Allardyce at West Ham United as their new goalkeeping coach.
 In October 2014, following the appointment of new Cardiff manager, Russell Slade, Margetson returned as goalkeeping coach to Cardiff City.
 In August 2016, Margetson stepped down from his role with Wales to join the England national football team coaching staff, following the appointment of Sam Allardyce.
 On 12 January 2017 it was announced that Margetson had joined Crystal Palace as goalkeeping coach.
 He joined Everton in December 2017, and left on 16 May 2018 after the departure of Sam Allardyce.

 Margetson joined Swansea City in June 2019 as the club's new goalkeeping coach, which he performed alongside his role with the England national team.

 He then departed the club, following the end of Steve Cooper's tenure at the Swans in 2021.

+On 23 August 2024, it was confirmed Margetson had left his position with England.
+Four days later, it was confirmed that he had returned to Wales as goalkeeping coach as part of Craig Bellamy's staff.